-For example, the rating for Rosemary is considered Likely Safe …when used orally in amounts typically found in foods.
+For example, the rating for rosemary is considered Likely Safe …when used orally in amounts typically found in foods.
 (Rosemary has a Generally Recognized as Safe (GRAS) status in the US.)
-But in pregnancy, Rosemary is considered Possibly UnSafe …when used orally in medicinal amounts.
-Rosemary might have uterine and menstrual flow stimulant effects; avoid using.
-There is insufficient reliable information available about the safety of the topical use of rosemary during pregnancy.1
+But in pregnancy, rosemary is considered Possibly UnSafe …when used orally in medicinal amounts.
+Because rosemary may have uterine and menstrual flow stimulant effects, it is best to avoid using it, although there is insufficient reliable information available about the safety of the topical use of rosemary during pregnancy.1

 This is a prime example of how the method of use of the herb changes its safety rating.
 We know that rosemary sprinkled in your tomato sauce is not a risk to you and your baby.
-If you were to use Rosemary in a large dose, like that used in medicinal amounts, it could be dangerous for your pregnancy.
-The same goes for herbs such as Garlic, Sage, Ginger and Tumeric.
+If you were to use rosemary in a large dose, however, like that used in medicinal amounts, it could be dangerous for your pregnancy.
+The same goes for herbs such as garlic, sage, ginger, and tumeric.
 All of these herbs could be contraindicated in pregnancy when used in large or concentrated doses, but are considered safe when used in amounts found in food.
 2

 Herbs and Pregnancy: Herbs to avoid while pregnant